 To create your own tables and charts by indicator, click here.

 Figure 1 illustrates the relationship between labor productivity, output, and hours worked.
-Labor productivity in private community hospitals decreased 0.5 percent in 2015 from 2014, due to an increase in output (2.0 percent) and hours worked (2.5 percent).
-From 1993 to 2015, labor productivity grew at an annual average rate of 0.3 percent.
+Labor productivity in private community hospitals declined 1.0 percent in 2018 from 2017, due to an increase in output (0.4 percent) and hours worked (1.5 percent).
+From 1993 to 2018, labor productivity grew at a compound annual rate of 0.3 percent.
 Breaking the time series down into sub-periods reveals three trends: an era of productivity growth from 1993 to 2001 (2.0 percent annually) followed by productivity decline from 2001 to 2007 (-1.5 percent annually) and finally a period of moderate productivity growth from 2007-2018 (0.2 percent annually).

 Figure 3 highlights the shift in revenue share from inpatient services to outpatient services since 1993.
 In 2018, inpatient services accounted for 51 percent of revenue compared to a 49 percent revenue share for outpatient services.